It’s never too late to give back and make a difference in the world.

 Or sometimes, we just need that one thing that will inspire us to take action.

-If you’re ready to make an impact on the lives of others, we hope this list of our favorite charity organizations will serve as that inspiration.
+If you’re ready to make an impact on the lives of others (and reap the benefits yourself), we hope this list of our favorite charity organizations will serve as that inspiration.

 Without further ado, here are six charity organizations worth looking into and why we love them so much.